amine-amaach/ArabicAlphabet/README.md

 ### `Quiz` levels as shown below :

 [1] .
+Represents the letters that contains the right letter related to the character in [2] and the child should figure it out.

+[2] .
 Represents the character that the child should figure out which letter is related to it.

-[2] .
-Represents the letters that contains the right letter related to the character in [1] . and the child should figure it out.

 [3] .
 A navigational button takes the player to `Settings`.
 [4] .
-A navigational button to `Exit`.
+A navigational button  to go back to `QuizDashboard`.

 ![Quiz level](/screenShots/QuizLevel01.png "Quiz level")

 ##### When the child clicks the right letter :

+[1] .
+A navigational button to retry the current `Quiz` level.

+[3] .
+A navigational button takes the player to the previous `Quiz` level.
+[2] .
+A navigational button takes the player to the next `Quiz` level.

 ![Quiz level](/screenShots/QuizLevel01.1.png "Quiz level")